The Telescope Newspaper Staff — Spring 2016

 Before Palomar, Figueroa worked at a Visual Effects firm where he learned how to survive on coffee and determination, when not writing or working, he’s probably playing a videogame or indulging himself in fixing his car.

-This is Cody’s first semester with the Telescope.
+This is Cody’s second semester with the Telescope.
 Cody loves writing and the ability to craft and learn more about a story has always intrigued him.
-Cody is currently working on transferring to CS Fullerton to pursue his major of broadcasting communications.
+Cody is currently working on transferring to CS Fullerton to pursue his major of broadcast journalism.
 Writing and radio are really his two biggest passions, and he hopes to combine the two in the future.
-This semester, Cody has been able to collaborate, showcase, and ultimately grow as a writer through his efforts on the Telescope.
+These past two semesters, Cody has been able to collaborate, showcase, and ultimately grow as a writer through his efforts on the Telescope.

 Daniel Martin is a reporter for The Telescope, and enjoys playing guitar in his free time.
 He aspires to be an investigative reporter, covering social issues around the world.